Pat Sugden: Reintroduction

 Pat was reintroduced into Emmerdale in 1980.
-She returns with her two children Jackie and Sandy, now played by Ian Sharrock and Jane Hutcheson respectively.
+She returns with her two children, Jackie and Sandy, now played by Ian Sharrock and Jane Hutcheson, respectively.
 Pat soon reunites with Jack.
-1981 saw the introduction of a new story for Pat, in which it is revealed that Jackie is Jack's biological son.
+The year 1981 saw the introduction of a new story for Pat, in which it is revealed that Jackie is Jack's biological son.
 Pat became pregnant by Jack and quickly began a relationship with Tom to conceal the pregnancy.
 The reveal scenes occurred during an episode featuring an argument between Pat and Jack.
 Jackie discovers the truth in 1982 and writers used the reveal to put Jackie in place as the rightful heir to Emmerdale Farm.
 Jackie resented both Pat and Jack following the discovery.
 In 1982, writers married Pat and Jack.
 The story had been planned prior to Pat's reintroduction.
 Sharrock later revealed that producers informed him of the story when he joined the cast in 1980.
 He added that it was difficult for Jackie to accept Jack as his father because he spent years trying to gain Tom's approval, despite him being an "unreliable" father figure.

 Marriage to Jack Sugden

 They portrayed the Sugden marriage in stark contrast to the ideal marriage between Matt (Frederick Pyne) and Dolly Skilbeck (Jean Rogers).
 Pat's strong mindset often leads to arguments with Jack but they appear to enjoy this.
-Unlike the Skilbecks, Pat and Jack would be bored with a tranquil life and "enjoy the stimulation of pitting their wits against each other."
+Unlike the Skilbecks, Pat and Jack would be bored with a tranquil life and "enjoy the stimulation of pitting their wits against each other".
 Writers continued to give Pat marriage issues and Jack has an affair with Karen Moore (Annie Hulley).
 His affair makes Pat question whether or not she made the correct decision marrying Jack.
 Another issue writers explored was Jack's relationship with Pat's children, including Sandie, which causes more friction.
 Off-screen, Weir and Hornby began a relationship and later married.
 Weir told Cozens that portraying the affair was not challenging and her rapport with Hornby allowed them to perform better during filming.
-She explained "no problems.
+She explained: "[There were] no problems.
 We were simply working and it didn't impinge on our own lives.
 Jack and Pat aren't us or like us, but I suppose it was easier doing something like that with Clive because we know each other so well."